Experienced Sexual Abuse Victims’ Lawyers in Minnesota

 If you or a loved one has been subject to unwanted sexual abuse presently or in the past, you deserve the justice, support and ability to move on with your life and hold sexual abusers accountable for their heinous crimes.

 At Sand Law, our experience sexual abuse attorneys offer free, confidential consultation sessions in order to discuss the details of your case, as well as provide support and resources for victims during this trying time in your life to best determine what an appropriate course of action is.
-Contact us today to discuss the circumstances of your case and learn your rights, and let us help you on the road to recovery.
+Contact us online or call us at 651-291-7263 to discuss the circumstances of your case and learn your rights, and let us help you on the road to recovery.